 We are grateful to the 134 doctoral-granting units and 93 non-doctoral granting units that responded to the CRA Enrollment Survey, which produced a response rate of ~70% (for doctoral institutions via Taulbee) and ~13% (for non-doctoral institutions via NDC).
 The data collected from the CRA Enrollment Survey is extremely rich, and allows us to consider a unit’s context (e.g., size, public or private, etc.) and resources available when considering the impact from enrollment growth.

-One section of the CRA Enrollment Survey asked responders to provide detailed demographic data on students enrolled in four representative CS courses: an intro-level course that is mainly for non-majors, an intro-level course that is mainly for CS majors, a mid-level course, and an upper-level course.
+One section of the CRA Enrollment Survey asked responders to provide detailed demographic data on students enrolled in four representative CS courses: an intro-level course that is mainly for nonmajors, an intro-level course that is mainly for CS majors, a mid-level course, and an upper-level course.
 Data was requested on these four representative courses across three different time periods (2005, 2010, and 2015).
 While annual data on degrees awarded and enrollment in majors is available from other sources, we are unaware of any other data regarding student demographics in specific courses over the period of the aforementioned decade (2005-2015).
-The CRA Taulbee survey has added questions to its survey in order to continue collecting this type of data.
+Questions have been added to the CRA Taulbee survey in order to continue collecting this type of data.

 This report consists of six sections and three appendices in which we present and analyze the data collected from the CRA Enrollment Survey.
 Section B considers the phenomenal growth of computer science majors in North America since 2006 (e.g., the number of CS majors enrolled at North American doctoral-granting units has more than tripled since 2006); furthermore, the data indicates that this continued growth is likely.
 Section C considers the phenomenal growth of nonmajors taking computer science courses and discusses the data that units reported on the increase in computer science minors.